cjstreet/BikeSharing/README.md

 Summary: Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.

-(1) what is the breakdown of annual subscribers vs. short-term customers, and (2) what are the peak hours for bike rentals?
-These answers will help you broker a strategic conversation with investors.
-There are more questions to ask the data, however.
-For example, what are the highest-traffic locations?
-Understanding both when and where people use Citi Bike will help you plan your pilot in Des Moines.

-Now we're going to use the data to find the most popular stations in the city for starting a bike journey.
-Top Starting Locations.
-But where do they drop off the bikes?
-Top Ending Locations

-What can the data tell us about the riders themselves? breakdown of riders by gender,

-Let's take a look at the average duration of a bike ride, by age.

-A likely concern of investors is the cost of bike upkeep.
-The bikes used most frequently will probably be the ones that require the most maintenance, so we'll need to determine which bikes have the highest sum of "Number of Rides."

-Now that we've found the number of trips per bike during the month of August, we should figure out how long those rides are and if there are bikes that need more attention than others.
-We'll use the bike ID as a metric for this part of the analysis and create a packed bubbles visualization.

-want to learn how the Citi Bike program works during the month of August in New York City.